mpho-prince-mahlangu771/hackerRank-java-basics-solutions/JavaCurrency/README.md

 ## Output format

-On the first line, print US: u where u is payment  formatted for US currency.
+On the first line, print US: u where u is payment  formatted for US currency. <br>
-On the second line, print India: i where i is payment formatted for Indian currency.
+On the second line, print India: i where i is payment formatted for Indian currency. <br>
-On the third line, print China: c where c is payment formatted for Chinese currency.
+On the third line, print China: c where c is payment formatted for Chinese currency. <br>
-On the fourth line, print France: f, where f is payment formatted for French currency.
+On the fourth line, print France: f, where f is payment formatted for French currency. <br>

 ## Sample Input